amarula/dyndesign/docs/class_builder.md

 buildclass(Base, NameSpace(option1=value1, option2=value2))
 ```

-An especially notable format is the output generated by the `parse_args` method
+An especially notable format accepted by `buildclass` is the object returned by
-from the `argparse` package.
-This allows a Class Builder to be directly piped to a
+the `parse_args` method from the `argparse` package.
+This allows `buildclass` to
-script argument parser, establishing a **standardized approach for crafting
+be directly piped to a script argument parser, establishing a **standardized
+approach to craft scripts that use classes configured directly with the script
-scripts driven by custom options**.
+options**.

-Below is a Python script that accepts "-a" and "-b" as options and constructs a
+Below is an example of Python script that accepts "-a" and "-b" as optional
-class based on those options.
+arguments and builds a class based on those arguments.

 ``` py
 # classbuilder_argparse.py